 Intercepts machine-initiated execution and enforces authority before downstream systems act.

 CORTHEM stands on its own.
 It remains valuable in any environment where agentic systems operate — regardless of whether enforcement is native, external, partial, or absent.
+CORTHEM deploys inside customer environments — never SaaS, never hosted, never reaching into systems it does not own.

 As agentic systems begin acting across workflows, records, APIs, and downstream enterprise systems, the governance burden changes.
 It is no longer enough to define policy, monitor activity, or reconstruct incidents later.